asangvnit/sysprog-workshop/GitBasics.md

 ### Step 2 - Setting up the repository

 Second step is to setup a git repository i.e. the *master copy*.
+Here is how:

 [![asciicast](https://asciinema.org/a/0x8A4o7VPxrFxj0whwVj5X24o.svg)](https://asciinema.org/a/0x8A4o7VPxrFxj0whwVj5X24o)